Montreal Screwjob: Reactions

-While Jim Neidhart, Davey Boy Smith, and Owen Hart had flown out of Montreal with Bret, McMahon faced a major revolt in the WWF locker room.
-Most wrestlers were outraged by him and threatened to boycott Raw or leave the company altogether.
-McMahon addressed a meeting to mollify the wrestlers who had been outraged that McMahon had double-crossed a WWF veteran—many feared for their future and were suspicious of McMahon.
-McMahon sought to explain that Hart had been disregarding the company's interests.
-By refusing to drop the title in Montreal, McMahon claimed Hart was jeopardizing the company's future by creating a potentially embarrassing situation that could affect its fortunes.
-The potential revolt was also quelled by Hart's counsel to the wrestlers who asked him about boycotting Raw or leaving the company altogether.
+While Owen, Neidhart, and Smith had flown out of Montreal with Hart, McMahon faced a major revolt in the locker room.
+Most wrestlers were angered by the screwjob and threatened to boycott Raw or leave the WWF altogether.
+McMahon addressed a meeting to mollify the wrestlers, who had been outraged that McMahon had double-crossed a WWF veteran—many feared for their future and were suspicious of McMahon.
+McMahon sought to explain that Hart had been disregarding the WWF's interests by refusing to drop the title in Montreal, claiming he was jeopardizing the company's future by creating a potentially embarrassing situation that could affect its fortunes.
+The potential revolt was also quelled by Hart's counsel to the wrestlers who asked him about boycotting Raw or leaving the WWF.
 Hart advised them to fulfill their contractual obligations and not risk their future over the episode.
-In protest, Mick Foley did not attend the next night's Raw show, but returned to work after that due to a phone call from Jim Cornette, as well as his contract stipulations.
+In protest, Mick Foley did not attend the next night's Raw show but returned to work afterward due to a phone call from Cornette, as well as his contract stipulations.

 Hart later commented in his autobiography that if Foley returned to WCW, he would be committing career suicide.
-Rick Rude, who was working there briefly as a story line manager for Michaels and was a real life friend of Hart's, called WCW and informed Eric Bischoff of what had transpired, and also returned to WCW two days after the events in Montreal mostly due to his disgust over Hart's treatment.
-Rude appeared on both WWF Raw is War and WCW Monday Nitro on November 17, 1997.
-A mustached Rude appeared on Nitro, which was live, and proceeded to criticize Michaels, DX, and the WWF, calling the company the "Titanic" (a reference to Titan Enterprises, as WWF's parent company was then known, as the "sinking ship").
-An hour later on Raw (which had been taped six days earlier), Rude then appeared with the full beard he had been sporting during his last few weeks in the WWF.
+Hart's friend Rick Rude, who was briefly working as a storyline manager for Michaels at the time, called WCW and informed Bischoff of what had transpired, and returned to WCW two days after the screwjob out of disgust over Hart's treatment.
+Rude appeared on both Raw and Nitro on November 17, 1997.
+A mustached Rude appeared on Nitro, which was live, and proceeded to criticize Michaels, DX and the WWF, calling the company "the Titanic" (a reference to Titan Enterprises, as the WWF's parent company was then known, as the "sinking ship").
+An hour later on Raw (which had been taped six days earlier), Rude appeared with the full beard he had been sporting during his last few weeks in the WWF.
 Of the Hart family, only Owen continued to work with the company, being unable to terminate his contract.